rajkumar-iyer/MSc_Projects/README.md

 This repository includes the following projects:

 ### Advanced Vehicle Dynamics
-A detailed analysis of vehicle dynamics concepts, including suspension design, tire modeling, and stability control.
-Key highlights include:
-- Simulation of vehicle handling and ride performance.
+The coursework in this module focused on three key areas:

+1. Tire Model
+F-Tire, RMOD-K, and Tame Tire models were explored to understand tire dynamics and their impact on vehicle handling and performance.
+2. Suspension Optimization
+Focused on the modeling and simulation of suspension systems.
+Optimization principles were applied to enhance suspension performance using Single Degree of Freedom (SDOF), Two Degrees of Freedom (2DOF), and Four Degrees of Freedom (4DOF) models.
+3. Derivatives and Bicycle Model
+Calculated and compared yaw rate response to a step steer input using parameters of neutral steering and a critically damped vehicle model.
+Performed derivative analysis and derived key parameters.
+Developed ADAMS models and compared results with derivative analysis.

 ### Advanced Powertrain Engineering
-Exploration of powertrain systems for both conventional and electric vehicles, covering efficiency optimization and energy management.
-Key contributions:
-- Design and analysis of hybrid and electric powertrains.
-- Simulation-based evaluation of powertrain performance.
+This module included two primary areas of focus:

+1. Modeling and Simulation of an Euro IV Vehicle Developed a model to estimate fuel economy and emission levels for various legislative and real-world drive cycles.
+Identified key parameters that affect fuel efficiency and emissions, providing insight into optimizing powertrain systems.
+2. Hybrid Electric Vehicle Powertrain Model and Control Strategy Discussed the design and control strategies for hybrid electric vehicle (HEV) powertrains, including energy management and optimization techniques.

 ### Crash Impact and Modeling
-Investigation into crash dynamics and occupant safety using finite element analysis (FEA).
-Key deliverables:
-- Development of crash simulations for structural analysis using ANSYS.
-- Evaluation of energy absorption and deformation patterns.
+The crash impact coursework focused on the Crash Analysis of a Battery Enclosure:

+Conducted physical crash tests and simulations using LS-DYNA to evaluate the durability and performance of a battery enclosure made from composite materials.
+Focused on assessing the effectiveness of the impact attenuator and ensuring the battery's structural integrity under crash conditions.

 ### Noise, Vibration, and Harshness (NVH)
-An in-depth study of NVH characteristics in automotive systems.
-This project focused on:
-- Identifying sources of noise and vibration in vehicle components.
-- Proposing mitigation strategies through testing and modeling.
+The NVH coursework covered two main projects:

+1. Design and Development of a Tuned Vibration Absorber Focused on reducing flexural vibrations on a beam by designing and developing a tuned vibration absorber.
+2. Acoustic Analysis of Car Cavity
+Analyzed the acoustic behavior within the car cavity, focusing on noise and vibration control.

 ### Electric Vehicles
-Comprehensive work on the design, modeling, and control of electric vehicles (EVs).
-The project includes:
-- Battery management system design and thermal analysis.
-- Regenerative braking system modeling using MATLAB/Simulink.
+The electric vehicle module was divided into two coursework projects:

+1. Inverter Operation and Regenerative Braking Circuit In-depth exploration of the operation and working principles of the inverter and regenerative braking circuits in electric vehicles.
+2. Cell Balancing Techniques
+Discussed various cell balancing techniques for battery management.
+Simulated and analyzed issues related to battery pack models without cell balancing circuits.

 ## MSc Dissertation
 **Title**: Simulation of Autonomous Vehicles in Virtual Environment

-- Focused on developing high-fidelity simulations for autonomous vehicle systems.
+1. Focused on developing high-fidelity simulations for autonomous vehicle systems.
-- Implemented virtual testing environments to evaluate perception, planning, and control algorithms.
+2. Implemented virtual testing environments to evaluate perception, planning, and control algorithms.
-- Received distinction for this dissertation, highlighting its relevance to autonomous vehicle technology.
+3. Received distinction for this dissertation, highlighting its relevance to autonomous vehicle technology.

 ## Skills and Tools Highlighted in These Projects
 - **Software & Tools**: ADAMS, ANSYS, CATIA v5, Gazebo, GT Suite, IPG CarMaker, LS Dyna, NI Multisim, SolidWorks.